getchip/PocketCHIP-Docs/source/includes/_start-chip-boot-derp.md

 # Start CHIP.
 Boot CHIP.
 First things first.
 Let's boot CHIP into the CHIP Operating System and do some computer things!
-Add some power, and only then we can turn on the wireless network, and even connect a bluetooth keyboard to get rid of those annoying cables.
+Add some power, turn on the wireless network, and even connect a bluetooth keyboard to get rid of those annoying cables.

 ## Power up
 The single most important thing to using any electronic device is getting electricity to the right places.
-This tutorial covers how to turn CHIP "on".
+We're going to cover how to turn CHIP "on".
 This might seem so straightforward that it doesn't deserve several paragraphs, but CHIP is pretty clever, so there's actually a few things worth knowing.

 ### What's It Need?
 In general, CHIP is powered by a 5-volt source like a USB port or phone charger, and draws about 300mA peak (at boot time), runs on around 100mA, and rests with around 80mA with the processor totally unloaded.
 This may be more than you need to know if you just want to plug it in to the wall, but, as you build projects with CHIP, you'll be happy to know there's a lot of ways to get the electricity flowing.